ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Outlook

-Sightings of Long-tailed Skipper have clearly increased in Massachusetts since Scudder’s time.
+Sightings of Long-tailed Skipper have clearly increased in Massachusetts in the last twenty years, and since Scudder’s time.
 This state will probably see more of this southern visitor if climate warming continues to move its dispersal range northward, and if southern populations remain stable (Table 6).
 Already the Massachusetts sightings are north of previously published range maps.
-Whether earlier arrivals or a successful brood here could be expected is uncertain.
-So far it remains an interesting rarity.
+Earlier arrivals here could be expected, and if so then a successful brood might become possible.

 literature cited